fuzzywe/CODING/IMPORTANT QUESTIONS/IMPORTANT STRING QUESTIONS.md

 String Compression:
 Implement a method to perform basic string compression using the counts of repeated characters.
 For example, the string "aabcccccaaa" would become "a2b1c5a3". https://leetcode.com/problems/string-compression/

+Question 1: Solved finding the intersection of two linked lists.
+Question 2: Shifted zeros to the right in an array.